vexor/vx-promo/help/scala.md

 Scala 2.10.3 is used by default.

-Because of Scala's versions multitude and incompatibilities it's not preinstalled in dmexe/vexor-recise-full.
+Because of Scala's versions multitude and incompatibilities it's not preinstalled in image.
 Instead, [sbt-extras][extras] is used together with caching.
 [sbt-extras][extras] detects and automatically installs the required version sbt which, in turn, manages the version of the language.
 Everything is being installed and set up during the first run, then works fast because of caching.